Your free tax calculator

 What’s so good about our tax calculator?

-Well, we had a look around and realised there wasn’t a good tax calculator designed just for startups.
-And since we’re dedicated startup accountants, we wanted to fix that.
+Well, we had a look around and realised there wasn’t a good tax calculator designed to help you make decisions.
+And since we want to help people understand their options, we wanted to fix that.
 We think our tax calculator is easy to use.
 And did we mention it’s free?

 How does it work?

-The tax calculator is based on the startup structure that we typically work with, which means there’s a startup company and also a family (or discretionary) trust that holds the founder’s shares in the company.
+The tax calculator is based on the common business structure that we typically work with, which means there’s a company and also a family (or discretionary) trust that holds the founder’s shares in the company.
 We recommend this set up for a bunch of reasons, which you can read more about here.

 With this set up, there are two main choices for your profits at tax time: